 What is tennis elbow?

-Who is affected by tennis elbow?
+How common is tennis elbow?

-- Baseball players
+- Baseball and softball players.

-- Assembly line workers
+- Assembly line workers and auto mechanics.

 Symptoms and Causes

 Repetitive arm movements can cause your forearm muscles to get fatigued.
 A single tendon attaches this muscle to the bony bump on the outside of your elbow (lateral epicondyle).
 As your muscle gets tired, the tendon takes more of the load.
 This overloading can cause inflammation and pain, known as tendinitis.
 Over time, this overloading can cause a degenerative condition known as tendinosis.
 Together tendinitis and tendinosis can then lead to tendon tearing.

 Sometimes, a sudden arm or elbow injury causes tennis elbow.
 Rarely, people develop the condition for no known reason (idiopathic tennis elbow).